14 Signs That Your Boss Is Spying on You

 You use the office WiFi network

 Bischoff notes that when you log into your office Wifi network, you’re opening yourself up to surveillance, even if you’re using a personal computer or device.
 So if you go to the trouble of bringing a personal laptop to the office for use on personal matters, consider using a personal hotspot from your own smartphone to bypass the company WiFi monitoring.
+Here’s how your employer knows everything you do online.

 Your work has an IT department